 Empirical innovation adoption studies are interested in estimating the effect of various driving forces on the adoption of innovations.
-As innovation adoption often occurs in spatial clusters, the notion of spatial spillover effects (e.g. presence of factors that facilitate the adoption of an innovation in one place also affect adoption in nearby places) is of particular interest in this context.
-In order to analyse such spillover effects, spatially explicit data of the whole population of interest (e.g. farms) is needed.
-As complete census data at the farm level is hardly available and limited resources prevent large-scale surveys of the whole farm population, researchers mostly use aggregated data (e.g. Schmidtner et al., 2012; Garrett et al., 2013; Niedermayr et al., 2016).
-However, this approach may result in an "ecological fallacy" (Openshaw, 1984; Anselin, 2002), meaning that the usage of aggregated data to make inferences about a process that happens at the farm level (the adoption decision) may lead to inverse inferences about the true relationship of interest.
-While limited research that compares the outcomes of such studies at different aggregation levels exists (e.g. Schmidtner et al., 2015), we are not aware of any empirical analysis comparing aggregated- and farm-level results.
+As innovation adoption often occurs in spatial clusters, the notion of spatial spillover effects is of particular interest in this context.
+In order to analyse spatial spillover effects, spatially explicit data of the whole population of interest (e.g. farms) is needed.
+As complete census data at the farm level is hardly available and limited resources prevent large-scale surveys of the whole farm population, researchers mostly use aggregated data (e.g. GARRETT et al., 2013; NIEDERMAYR et al., 2016).
+However, this may result in an ecological fallacy (ANSELIN, 2002), meaning that the use of aggregated data to make inferences about a process happening at the farm level (the adoption decision) may lead to inverse inferences about the true relationship of interest.
+While limited research that compares the outcomes of such studies at different aggregation levels exists (e.g. SCHMIDTNER et al., 2015), we are not aware of any empirical analysis comparing aggregated- and farm-level results.
 The aim of this study is therefore to assess, whether aggregation could lead to an ecological fallacy.
 The adoption of oil-pumpkin cultivation in an Austrian case study region serves as an applied example.